 9. Absolutely.
 New Visions offers regular local and regional opportunities for advanced training, as well as supplemental classes within the dojo.

 10. Getting started is simple.
 Contact us to set up an appointment for your first lesson.
 Wear comfortable clothes when you come in for your introduction to the dojo, instructors, and curriculum.
 Then, choose which class times are right for you and when you’d like to start your trial.
 When you register, you’ll receive your student uniform (gi).

 11. Generally, students begin sparring after gold belt – 2 to 3 months into training.
 Beginners ease their way into the sparring scenario with shield and partner drills before live partner sparring.
 Current students make a point to work with beginners at their comfort level.
 All sparring is well-supervised and essential to growth in awareness, proper judgment, reaction timing, and control.

 12. Transfer students are case-by-case.
 In these scenarios, we consider technical knowledge, practical experience, and skill.
-Previously trained students interested in trying a class at New Visions, or transferring their training, should contact the school for details.
+Students coming from other Wado schools may hold their rank, but should be prepared to fill in any gaps in curriculum and training time.
+Any transfer students interested in training at New Visions should contact the school to schedule a trial class.

 13. Yes we do!
 Please see our competition page for details.

 14. We do not offer an official after-school care karate program, as it would change our function from karate school to a childcare facility.
 We do offer a variety of class options Monday-Thursday evenings and Saturday mornings.
 From time to time, parents have designated the dojo complex, Sugar Valley Marketplace, as a bus stop for Shayne Elementary and Oliver Middle.
 We are happy to accept students off the bus so long as they take the first class and have a ride home afterward.